 Stephen King - the Overlook - the Stanley Hotel and Ghosts

-I knew Stephen King and his wife, Tabitha, had stayed at a similar hotel in Colorado where he got the inspiration for his book, but had not known which one.
-While channel hopping this morning, I found a show called "Haunted Hotels" and it featured THE STANLEY HOTEL in Colorado which is where the Kings stayed.
+I knew Stephen King and his wife, Tabitha, had stayed at a similar hotel in Colorado where he got the inspiration for his book but the name of this hotel was hard to find.
+While channel hopping one morning, I found a show called "Haunted Hotels" and it featured THE STANLEY HOTEL in Colorado which is where the Kings stayed.

 Unlike "The Overlook" which had been past its prime (although still had seasonal guests), the Stanley is a thriving hotel, made even more famous by its reputation for ghosts which while not the chilling variety of "the Overlook" still intrigue guests.

 The stories of ghosts are NOT on their website: